-C. Ducts:
+C. Ducts

-- 1. General: Unless specifically noted on the plans, or otherwise approved by the Engineer, use ducts for post-tensioning meeting the requirements of this Special Provision.
+Unless specifically noted on the plans, or otherwise approved by the Engineer, use ducts for post-tensioning meeting the requirements of this Special Provision.
 Use all duct material complying with AASHTO and the Post Tensioning Institute (PTI) for bonded tendons.
-Use corrugated plastic duct in all post-tensioning systems used for all internal tendons.
-Do not use ducts from recycled materials. - 2.
-Size of Ducts: Provide duct for multi-strand tendons with a minimum cross-sectional area of 2 1/2 times the cross-sectional area of the prestressing steel.
+Do not use ducts from recycled materials.

+2. Size of Ducts

+Provide duct for multi-strand tendons with a minimum cross-sectional area of 2 1/2 times the cross-sectional area of the prestressing steel.